Shipping chiefs told UK ‘won’t stand by’ while Red Sea attacks continue

 US President Joe Biden said the strikes would continue, but acknowledged they had not yet stopped the Houthi attacks.

-The UK Maritime Trade Operations, which acts as a link between the Royal Navy and shipping, said it had received a report on Thursday about an attack 85 nautical miles south east of Ash Shihr, Yemen.
+The UK Maritime Trade Operations, which acts as a link between the Royal Navy and shipping, said it had received a report on Thursday about an attack 85 nautical miles south-east of Ash Shihr, Yemen, involving four drones flying close to a ship, with one hitting the water “in close proximity to the vessel”.

+Another incident was reported 115 nautical miles south-east of Aden, Yemen, with drones reported close to a merchant vessel and an “explosion in the water” approximately 30 metres away from it, although the ship and crew were safe.

 The Houthi rebels, who support Hamas in the Palestinian group’s war against Israel, claim they have targeted ships with links to Tel Aviv, but vessels without obvious connections have also been struck.